 - Expression length—Arcade supports lengthy multiline scripts, but just as with complex scripts, long scripts may also adversely impact processing speed.
 It is recommended that you keep scripts as short as possible to avoid unnecessary decreases in performance.

 - Avoid loops—When writing scripts and programs, it can be useful to leverage looping routines that iterate a set of data and repeat a procedure or test for specific conditions.
 Although this is supported in Velocity, it can reduce performance of analytics, sometimes severely.
 Use looping logic infrequently and judiciously in analytic expressions.

 Avoid conditions in your expressions that may lead to infinite looping when the analytic is running.
 If this occurs, you may observe a significant impact to the analytic's performance.

 When Velocity validates an analytic and determines that it may contain looping logic, a validation warning is returned.
 This does not prevent you from running the analytic, but it serves as a reminder that loops can have a negative impact on performance.

-In some cases testing with sample values is necessary in order to produce the correct data type from the configured inputs.
+- Testing an expression with sample values—Testing with sample values may be necessary to produce the correct data type from the configured inputs.

-Paste in an example string in the same date format as the values in the field.
+Copy an example string in the same date format as the values in the field.
 When you next test the expression, a valid date value will be generated, and the expression can be used in the tool successfully.